-The IEP has coordinated Bay-Delta monitoring and research activities conducted by state and federal agencies and other science partners for over 40 years (Appendix 7-Groups Involved In Each Phase of the Adaptive Management Program).
+The IEP has coordinated Bay-Delta monitoring and research activities conducted by state and federal agencies and other science partners for over 40 years (Appendix 7-Groups involved in each of the Phases of the Adaptive Management Framework).
 IEP monitoring activities are generally carried out to document CVP and SWP compliance with water rights decisions and California Endangered Species Act (CESA) authorizations and/or current BiOp conditions.
 Most of the monitoring under the IEP focuses on openwater areas and the major Delta waterways conveying water to the SWP/CVP facilities in the south Delta and downstream, including the entire Bay-Delta and portions of its watershed.
 The IEP produces publicly accessible data that include fish and invertebrate status and trends, water quality, estuarine hydrodynamics, and foodweb monitoring.
 Because of the history, size, and scope of this program's monitoring and research efforts in the Delta, it will continue to be a primary component in the implementation of CWF's adaptive management and monitoring program.